Classes & Workshops

 Directing Roundtables offer a time for local theatre directors of any level of experience to share ideas, get support, and build community in what is often a lonely job.
 Topics change monthly.

 Access Note: These workshops are taught in fully wheelchair accessible areas.
-For any other accessibility requests or questions, email Toni@theatreintheround.org.
+With any other accessibility requests or questions, email Toni@theatreintheround.org.

 A theatre director handling classical texts must balance preserving the source material’s integrity with making it relevant and accessible to modern audiences.
 This process involves a combination of deep research, creative reinterpretation, and strong collaboration with the entire production team.
 At this Director Roundtable, we will be discussing these and other creative aspects a director should take into consideration when working on a classical text.